SalK91/convex_optimization/docs/convex/40_nonconvex.md

 # Chapter 19: Beyond Convexity – Nonconvex and Global Optimization

 Optimization extends far beyond the comfortable world of convexity.
 In practice, most problems in machine learning, signal processing, control, and engineering design are nonconvex: their objective functions have multiple valleys, peaks, and saddle points.

-Convex optimization gives us strong guarantees — every local minimum is global, and algorithms converge predictably.
+Convex optimization gives us strong guarantees; every local minimum is global, and algorithms converge predictably.
 But the moment convexity is lost, these guarantees vanish, and new techniques become necessary.

 ## The Landscape of Nonconvex Optimization